top of page

 Summer the Toy Poodle

 In a recent press release, the American Animal Hospital Association (AAHA) has changed their recommendations about vaccinating dogs for Leptospirosis.
 Previously, "lepto" was considered a "non-core" vaccine and only needed for dogs who were at risk of encountering the pathogen.
-Now, AAHA is recommending that ALL dogs receive vaccinations against leptospirosis, so the designation for lepto has become "Core".
+Now, AAHA is recommending that ALL dogs receive vaccinations against leptospirosis, so the designation for lepto has become "Core."

 First, what is leptospirosis?
 Leptospirosis is a disease caused by bacteria from the genus, Leptosprira.
 These bacteria are spirochetes (spiral shaped) and can cause significant disease in many mammals, including people.
 Most often, the bacteria will cause acute kidney injury and left untreated, it can cause death.
 Less common clinical signs might include bleeding disorders, liver issues, or even muscle weakness and tremors.
 Again, this is an important disease because YOU (pet lover!) can contract this from your dog if you aren't careful.